Star polygon: Construction via vertex connection

-Regular star polygons can be created by connecting one vertex of a simple, regular, p-sided polygon to another, non-adjacent vertex and continuing the process until the original vertex is reached again.
-Alternatively for integers p and q, it can be considered as being constructed by connecting every qth point out of p points regularly spaced in a circular placement.
-For instance, in a regular pentagon, a five-pointed star can be obtained by drawing a line from the first to the third vertex, from the third vertex to the fifth vertex, from the fifth vertex to the second vertex, from the second vertex to the fourth vertex, and from the fourth vertex to the first vertex.
+Regular star polygons can be created by connecting one vertex of a regular p-sided simple polygon to another vertex, non-adjacent to the first one, and continuing the process until the original vertex is reached again.
+Alternatively, for integers p and q, it can be considered as being constructed by connecting every qth point out of p points regularly spaced in a circular placement.
+For instance, in a regular pentagon, a five-pointed star can be obtained by drawing a line from the 1st to the 3rd vertex, from the 3rd to the 5th vertex, from the 5th to the 2nd vertex, from the 2nd to the 4th vertex, and from the 4th to the 1st vertex.

-If q is greater than half of p, then the construction will result in the same polygon as p-q; connecting every third vertex of the pentagon will yield an identical result to that of connecting every second vertex.
+If q ≥ p/2, then the construction of {p/q} will result in the same polygon as {p/(p − q)}; connecting every third vertex of the pentagon will yield an identical result to that of connecting every second vertex.
 However, the vertices will be reached in the opposite direction, which makes a difference when retrograde polygons are incorporated in higher-dimensional polytopes.
 For example, an antiprism formed from a prograde pentagram {5/2} results in a pentagrammic antiprism; the analogous construction from a retrograde "crossed pentagram" {5/3} results in a pentagrammic crossed-antiprism.
 Another example is the tetrahemihexahedron, which can be seen as a "crossed triangle" {3/2} cuploid.

 Degenerate regular star polygons

 If p and q are not coprime, a degenerate polygon will result with coinciding vertices and edges.
-For example {6/2} will appear as a triangle, but can be labeled with two sets of vertices 1-6.
-This should be seen not as two overlapping triangles, but a double-winding of a single unicursal hexagon.
+For example, {6/2} will appear as a triangle, but can be labeled with two sets of vertices: 1–3 and 4–6.
+This should be seen not as two overlapping triangles, but as a double-winding single unicursal hexagon.

 Construction via stellation

 Alternatively, a regular star polygon can also be obtained as a sequence of stellations of a convex regular core polygon.
-Constructions based on stellation also allow for regular polygonal compounds to be obtained in cases where the density and amount of vertices are not coprime.
-When constructing star polygons from stellation, however, if q is greater than p/2, the lines will instead diverge infinitely, and if q is equal to p/2, the lines will be parallel, with both resulting in no further intersection in Euclidean space.
+Constructions based on stellation also allow regular polygonal compounds to be obtained in cases where the density q and amount p of vertices are not coprime.
+When constructing star polygons from stellation, however, if q > p/2, the lines will instead diverge infinitely, and if q = p/2, the lines will be parallel, with both resulting in no further intersection in Euclidean space.
 However, it may be possible to construct some such polygons in spherical space, similarly to the monogon and digon; such polygons do not yet appear to have been studied in detail.